 However, the real issue that autonomic computing was looking to solve was that of systems complexity which, at the dawn of the new millennium, was becoming especially acute as a fresh generation of Web 2.0 start-ups bet that they could make all of these disparate systems talk to one another.

 Interoperability and interconnectivity have since become table stakes for the modern enterprise – but these advanced capabilities don’t come without a cost.
-While we’ve made significant progress in terms of advancing our collective autonomic ambitions, the specter of complexity remains ever-present.
+While we’ve made significant progress in terms of advancing our collective autonomic ambitions, the spectre of complexity remains ever-present.

 And perhaps nowhere in the IT landscape is this more evident than at the network edge, where skilled IT personnel are always in short supply and downtime is unacceptable.